RealGT1/C-Grid-5.0/README.md

 # Ecommerce-product-recommendation-system

-Product Recommendation System is a machine learning-based project that provides personalized product recommendations to users based on their browsing and purchase history.
-The system utilizes collaborative filtering and content-based filtering algorithms to analyze user behavior and generate relevant recommendations.
-This project aims to improve the overall shopping experience for users, increase sales for e-commerce businesses
+The Ecommerce Product Suggestion System is a sophisticated project that harnesses the power of machine learning to deliver tailor-made product recommendations to users based on their interaction history.
+By incorporating cutting-edge collaborative filtering and content-based filtering algorithms, this system dissects user behaviors and preferences, generating spot-on suggestions that heighten user satisfaction and drive up sales for e-commerce enterprises.

 ## Dataset

-I have used an amazon dataset on user ratings for electronic products, this dataset doesn't have any headers.
-To avoid biases,  each product and user is assigned a unique identifier instead of using their name or any other potentially biased information.

-* You can find the [dataset](https://www.kaggle.com/datasets/vibivij/amazon-electronics-rating-datasetrecommendation/download?datasetVersionNumber=1) here - https://www.kaggle.com/datasets/vibivij/amazon-electronics-rating-datasetrecommendation/download?datasetVersionNumber=1

-* You can find many other similar datasets here - https://jmcauley.ucsd.edu/data/amazon/
+To uphold objectivity and circumvent any potential biases, the utilized dataset comprises Amazon's electronic product ratings.
+The dataset is intentionally stripped of headers, employing unique identifiers for both products and users to eliminate any prejudiced information.

 ## Approach